AdobeDocs/cc-everywhere/src/pages/guides/concepts/design-viewer.md

 # Design Viewer

-The Design Viewer module lets users view an image-based design inside an Adobe Express-powered experience embedded in your application.
+The Design Viewer module lets you display image-based designs inside an Adobe Express-powered experience embedded in your application.

-From the viewer, users can **Download** the design (Desktop) or **Share** it (Mobile) via iOS/Android native widgets.
+In the viewer, you can let users **Download** the design on Desktop or **Share** it on Mobile using iOS or Android native widgets.
 Additionally, users can **select or browse templates** of similar designs from a collection or a list of explicit design IDs.
-It's a powerful way to engage users with your brand's designs while encouraging them to discover and remix more of your templates.
+It's a powerful way to engage users with your brand's templates while encouraging them to discover and remix more of your templates.

 ![Design Viewer Hero Image](./img/design-viewer--hero.png)